1453nicat/customer-churn-prediction/README.md

 ## 🔍 Overview

-This project builds a full customer churn prediction system for a banking context, modelled on real-world data science workflows.
-The core business problem: **identify which customers are most likely to leave before they do**, enabling targeted, cost-effective retention campaigns instead of reactive damage control.

-The pipeline covers everything from merging five disparate data sources into a single master dataset, through exploratory analysis and preprocessing, to a tuned Random Forest model that scores every customer by churn probability — ready for CRM import.
+This project builds a full customer churn prediction system for a banking context, modelled on real-world data science workflows as a part of the **LLOYDS Banking Group Data Science Job Simulation** hosted on [Forage](https://www.theforage.com/).
+The core business problem is **identifying which customers are most likely to leave before they do**, enabling targeted, cost-effective retention campaigns instead of reactive damage control.
+Also, the pipeline covers everything from merging five disparate data sources into a single master dataset, through exploratory analysis and preprocessing.

 ---